Get tasty recipes delivered to your inbox! Sign up now

 Double Chocolate Protein Cookies on a cooling rack

-They’re soft, rich, and packed with protein in every bite—so they don’t just satisfy your sweet tooth, they actually fuel you.
+My Double Chocolate Protein Cookies are soft, rich, and packed with protein in every bite:-) So they don’t just satisfy your sweet tooth, they actually fuel you.
 Whether you’re hitting the gym, chasing after kids, or cruising at 35,000 feet, these cookies are the perfect pick-me-up.

 Why You’ll Love Double Chocolate Protein Cookies